JamesAndersonIII/DisneyWorld-Website/README.md

 - Plan your itinerary by exploring different things to do and restaurants.
 - Purchase everything in the shopping cart.

-# Support
-If you encounter any issues while using this website, please contact us at support@disneyworldvacationplanner.com.
-We will do our best to assist you.

 # Team Git and GitHub Workflow
 ##### On Local Machine